elProxy/gh-clone-org/README.md

     See: https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-for-repositories
   -n, --dry-run
-    Do not actually clone, just show what would be cloned -h, --help
+    Do not actually clone, just show what would be cloned -a, --archived
+    Also clone archived repositories
+  --stash
+    Stash any changes if needed to update existing repo in place -h, --help
     Display this message.
 ```